kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 Business performance dimension groups work satisfaction factors related to employees satisfaction from working in an organization that is able to manage its customers, products, markets, financials and workforce with good results.

 ## Workforce
-Working for an organization that successfully manages its workforce, including hiring and retaining the right people, creating secure employment, and avoiding unnecessary layoffs.
+Working for an organization that successfully manages its workforce including hiring and retaining right people, creating secure employment, and avoiding moving core competences out of the organization.

 ### High employee turnover
 Organization experiences high employee turnover.
 It may have a high attrition rate of talented people leaving on their own or there could be bleeding of its best talent by competitors offering better pay and conditions.
 The organization may be perceived as a place where employees spend just few years, get their experience and then move on to better opportunities elsewhere.